Steps on how to choose the right Software Development Partner

 Step 8 – Duration of relationship

-If they offshore, how much experience do they have of handling operations in different time zones?
-How strong are their work ethics, so as to deliver the project on time?
+If they offshore, how much experience do they have in handling operations in different time zones?
+How strong is their work ethics, to deliver the project on time?

 One must consider all aspects while choosing an outsourcing partner as it may have negative consequences to choose a partner whose ethics don’t match yours.

 Outsourcing a partner means their team may be employed by them, but they will work with you, and to understand whether they are right for you or not, one must have an understanding of the team’s competencies and capabilities.
 Coding challenges & technical interviews can help you in understanding the subject expertise & leveling up in individual interviews can help you in understanding whether the culture and ethics match yours or not.